TMu42/web-build/README.md

 Nevertheless, this functionality has been provided for completeness.

 It is recomended that fragment files use the file extension ".fragment" or ".frag" however this is not mandated.
-A consitant style for file extensions should be used within a project.
+A consitent style for file extensions should be used within a project.

 ## Parametric File Syntax